 - INT4 Iftt a ABAP tool made for testing interfaces.
 It is good for testing result in the ABAP tables

-Comparison the two testing tools, I would recommend the Figaf tool because it make the testing a lot faster to create and allow you to test your first upgrade.
-It also contains more patterns for testing and are able to test modules which is important with B2B Add-on.
+Comparison the two testing tools, I would recommend the Figaf tool because it makes the testing a lot faster to create and allow you to test your first upgrade.
+It also contains more patterns for testing and is able to test modules which is important with B2B Add-on.

 Automation of the migration process